Joint European Torus: Upgrades

 Although very successful, JET and its counterpart TFTR failed to reach scientific breakeven.
 This was due to a variety of effects that had not been seen in previous machines operating at lower densities and pressures.
 Based on these results, and a number of advances in plasma shaping and divertor design, a new tokamak layout emerged, sometimes known as an "advanced tokamak".
 An advanced tokamak capable of reaching scientific breakeven would have to be very large and very expensive, which led to the international effort ITER.

 In 1991, the first experiments including tritium were made, allowing JET to run on the production fuel of a 50–50 mix of tritium and deuterium.
 It was also decided at this time to add a divertor, allowing removal of waste material from the plasma.
 Performance was significantly improved, allowing JET to set many records in terms of confinement time, temperature and fusion triple product.
 In 1997, JET set the record for the closest approach to scientific breakeven.
 It attained Q = 0.67, producing 16 MW of fusion energy while injecting 24 MW of thermal power to heat the fuel, a record that endured until 2021.
 This was also the record for greatest fusion power produced.

+The central Q_{core}, defined as the ratio of central fusion power produced to the central applied heating power, is computed using the TRANSP code for the record Q discharge to be Q_{core} approximately 1.3 (discharge 42976).
+The corresponding record values for TFTR are Q=0.26 and Q_{core} approximately 0.8 (discharge 80539).

 In 1998, JET's engineers developed a remote handling system with which, for the first time, it was possible to exchange certain components using artificial hands only.
 A "Remote Handling" system is, in general, an essential tool for any subsequent fusion power plant and especially for the International Thermonuclear Experimental Reactor (ITER) being developed at Saint-Paul-lès-Durance, in Provence, southern France.
 This Remote Handling system was later to lead on to become RACE (Remote Applications in Challenging Environments).

 In 1999, the European Fusion Development Agreement (EFDA) was established with responsibility for the future collective use of JET.

 ITER design work

-In October 2009, a 15-month shutdown period was started to rebuild many parts of the JET to adopt concepts from the ITER design.
+In October 2009, a 15-month shutdown period was started to rebuild many parts of the JET to adopt concepts being used in the development of the ITER project in Saint-Paul-lès-Durance, in Provence, southern France.
 This including replacing carbon components in the vacuum vessel with tungsten and beryllium ones.

 In mid-May 2011, the shutdown reached its end.
 The first experimental campaign after the installation of the "ITER-Like Wall" started on 2 September 2011.

 On 14 July 2014, the European Commission signed a contract worth €283m for another 5-year extension so more advanced higher energy research can be performed at JET.